Difference Generation Processor

 - Ability to process instructions at a given time

-The term processor is used alternately with the term central processing unit (CPU), although strictly, the CPU is not the only processor on the computer.
-GPU (graphical processing unit) is the most important example, but the hard drive and other devices on computers also do some processing independently.
+The term processor is used alternately with the term central processing unit (CPU), although strictly speaking, the CPU is not the only processor on the computer.
+The GPU (graphical processing unit) is the most important example, but the hard drive and other devices on computers also do some processing independently.

-Multi-core set-ups are similar to having several separate processors installed on the same computer, but because the processor is actually attached to the same socket, the connection between them is faster.
-Most computers may have up to two-four cores; However, this number can increase up to 12 cores, for example.
+Multi-core setups are similar to having several separate processors installed on the same computer, but because the processor is attached to the same socket, the connection between them is faster.
+Most computers may have up to two to four cores; however, this number can increase up to 12 cores, for example.
 If the CPU can only process a set of instructions at one time, then it is considered a single-core processor.
-If the CPU can process two sets of instructions at that time it is called a dual-core processor; Four sets will be considered a quad-core processor.
-The more cores, the more instructions at a time the computer can handle.
+If the CPU can process two sets of instructions at that time, it is called a dual-core processor.
+Four sets will be considered a quad-core processor.
+The more cores, the more instructions at a time the computer can have.

 Some processors use multi-threading, which uses the virtual processor core.
-The core of the virtualization processor is called VCPU.
-This is not as strong as the physical core but can be used to improve performance in virtual machines (VMS).
-However, adding VCPUs that do not need to be able to damage the consolidation ratio, so there must be around four-six VCPU per physical core.
+The core of the virtualization processor is called the VCPU.
+This is not as strong as the physical core but can be used to improve performance in virtual machines (VMs).
+However, adding VCPUs does not need to be able to damage the consolidation ratio, so there must be around four VCPUs per physical core.

-- The arithmetic logic unit, which performs arithmetic operations and logic on the operand in instructions.
+- The arithmetic logic unit performs arithmetic operations and logic on the operand in instructions.

-- The Floating-Point unit, also known as a mathematical coprocessor or numeric coprocessor, a special coprocessor that manipulates numbers faster than cans of basic microprocessor circuits.
+- The floating-point unit, also known as a mathematical coprocessor or numeric coprocessor, is a special coprocessor that manipulates numbers faster than cans of basic microprocessor circuits.

 - Register, which stores instructions and other data.
-The register provides Operand to ALU and stores operating results.
+The register provides operational information to ALU and stores operating results.

 Intel i5 Processor

 The most common type of RAM used with the Core i5 processor is DDR3 1333 or DDR3 1600.
-However, higher performance RAM can be used if supported by the motherboard.
+However, high-performance RAM can be used if supported by the motherboard.

-If you want to play games, explore the internet, and dip your toes into the application such as premiere or Photoshop playback, still with i5 (assuming you have a GPU that is worthy of supporting it).
+If you want to play games, explore the internet, and dip your toes into an application such as a premiere or Photoshop playback, still with i5 (assuming you have a GPU that is worthy of supporting it).

 Power use varies for Core i5 processors: